15 Slavery

 Harriet Tubman, ca. 1860-1875, Library of Congress

 Some historians are skeptical about how extensive the network really was because so few escaped on it, but most of those that tried, made it.
 The National Geographic Society estimates that ~ 100k enslaved people “rode” the Underground Railroad to freedom.
 It has an inspirational history and some of its conductors, including Harriet Tubman and William Still, were among the most famous abolitionists of the 19th century.
 William Still even helped one escapee whom he discovered to be his long-lost brother.
 Tubman also worked as a spy and scout during the Civil War.
-She made the news in 2020 when musician and presidential candidate Kanye West said, without providing evidence or further context, that Tubman “never actually freed the slaves, she just had them work for other white people.”
+She made the news in 2020 when musician and presidential candidate Kanye West (Ye) said, without providing evidence or further context, that Tubman “never actually freed the slaves, she just had them work for other white people.”

 The Resurrection of Henry Box Brown at Philadelphia, Samuel Rowse